On this page10 sections

 analysis_clear

-Cascade-deletes both analysis_memories and ingested_records for the given analysis_id.
+Cascade-deletes analysis_memories, ingested_records, and ingested_edges for the given analysis_id.
 Annotated destructiveHint: true.
 Call it once the synthesis is done.

 Stratified sampling